 4. Cost of Buying a Mailing List

-You can procure your own mailing list through your existing clients but, if you’re launching a big campaign, you may not have enough people on your list.
-That’s when it’s time to turn to companies that specialize in list building.
-ProspectsPLUS! enables you to build a list based on geography (zip codes or neighborhoods), demographic characteristics (number and age of kids, estimated home value), or even behavioral attributes like how recently they last moved.
+There are companies that specialize in list building that help make your job easier.
+For example, ProspectsPLUS enables you to build a list based on geography (zip codes or neighborhoods), demographic characteristics (number and age of kids, estimated home value), and even behavioral attributes like how recently they last moved.

-Expect to pay between .03¢ to .20¢ per record, depending on the quantity order.
+For the lists that ProspectsPLUS provides, expect to pay between .03¢ and .20¢ per record, depending on the quantity order.
+This price is fairly typical but will reduce by volume.
 The more records you buy, the less it will cost per record.
-Here are a few other options for purchasing mailing lists.
+Click here to get started.

-Try EDDM (Every Door Direct Mail) If You Are on a Budget
+Use EDDM (Every Door Direct Mail) if You’re on a Budget

 How EDDM Works

-According to most studies, direct mail has a response rate of around 3-4%.
-That means that out of the 1,000 postcards you sent via EDDM, you should get somewhere around 40 responses.
-If you can get a listing or buyer client from just one of those responses, you’d have an ROI of over 1000%.
-Not too shabby.
+According to most studies, direct mail has a response rate of around three percent to four percent.
+That means that out of the 1,000 postcards you sent via EDDM, you should get around 40 responses.
+If you can get a listing or buyer client from just one of those responses, you’d have an ROI of over 1,000 percent.

-If you’re pressed for time, you can also have a printing company like ProspectsPLUS! handle the EDDM setup for you.
+If you’re pressed for time, you can also have a printing company like ProspectsPLUS!® handle the EDDM setup for you.
 They charge a setup fee of $20 per carrier route as well as standard printing and EDDM postage rates.
-The only caveat is that they only offer this service for “Panoramic” sized postcards (11″x5.5″) and up.
+The only caveat is that they only offer this service for “Panoramic”-sized postcards (11 inches by 5.5 inches) and up.

 How Do You Design a Real Estate Postcard?

-My advice on graphic design is to focus on utility rather than aesthetics.
+In designing your real estate postcards, you want to focus on utility rather than aesthetics.
 That means making sure your design is readable, clean, and interesting enough that your audience will want to pick it up and read it.
-Think of billboards.
-They aren’t Rembrandts, but they get your attention and deliver a message even when you’re speeding down the freeway.
+Deciding on specific elements like design, paper type, and size will be important.

-Your postcard marketing isn’t limited to one mailing campaign.
-You should at least have 5 rounds of mailings.
-So, with subsequent postcards, be careful to keep a similar design to your previous efforts.
-All of your different postcards should look like they belong in the same family.
+Remember that because you have multiple mailing campaigns, you want your unique style to both stand out and be recognizable.
+You should at least have five rounds of mailings.
+Be sure when you are designing to keep a similar look to your previous efforts so that they all look like they belong in the same family.
 Use the same photo of yourself.
 Place the logo in the same spot.
 Use the same colors and layout.
 All of these factor into brand recognition.

 Decide on Paper Type